A SPECIAL CHRISTMAS DRESS | Darrin Henry

 JJ really worked his magic in design.
 The huge wings rose majestically behind Imogen, the skirt flared dramatically below and the flowered headdress completed the outfit.

 Once Sharon had completed the make-up then came the tricky task of getting Imogen into the dress and into pose.
-A paper dress might look beautiful but something this intricate is not the best for flexibility and moving around did require a few able bodied assistants!
+A Christmas Paper Angel Dress might look beautiful but something this intricate is not the best for flexibility and moving around did require a few able bodied assistants!

 We decided to shoot in a forest type setting.
 The pine trees at the Briars were chosen; they not only fit the requirement but were conveniently close by.